ncpol3sdpa/ncpol3sdpa/SUIVI.md

     + for the nc case, we have to double the relaxation_factor for the moement matrix (not the relaxation_factor in general) because if we don't extend the size of the moment matrix, we don't capture every monomials (eg: for the commutative case, x*y = y*x thus with monomials = (1, x, y) we generate x*y and y*x because x*y = y*x but for the non commutative case, we only capture x*y or y*x, so we have to extend the moment matrix to capture x*y and y*x by using more monomials (1, x, y, x**2, x*y, y*x, y**2) )
   * add a test for the non commutative case in test_problem.py
 - (Nazar) Ecrire des interfaces de type pour les bibliothèque qu'on utilise et qui n'ont pas(cvxpy, sympy, mosek).
 Il sont dans la repertoire `src/typing_stubs`.
 Ourir un Merge Request liés aux types: !8.

+## 05/04/2025
+- (Mathis)
+  * Review + Merge MR [!8](https://gitlab.telecom-paris.fr/proj104/2024-2025/python-poly-opt/-/merge_requests/8) that does :
+    + Fix miscellaneous small type errors in the code
+    + Remove as many # type: ignore annotations as possible
+    + Write typing stubs for dependencies in src/typing_stubs.
+I first auto generated a template with mypy's stubgen script.
+Then eddied the types of functions we use in the code.
+The typing stubs themselves should not be typechecked